KaliedaRik/Scrawl-canvas/docs/reference/sc-animation-systems.md

 + `SC-core-listeners-tracker` - defined in [core/user-interaction.js](../source/core/user-interaction.html); order value: `0`.
 At the start of each Display cycle this function interrogates each of the attributes tracked in the `currentCorePosition` object and, when changes are detected, alerts affected artefact and entity objects by setting various `dirty` flags on them.
 + `SC-core-tickers-animation` - defined in [factory/ticker.js](../source/factory/ticker.html); order value: `0`.
 Ticker objects have their own animation subsystem within the core animation loop; tweens update affected artefact and entity objects (via `dirty` flags) prior to the main Display cycle iteration starting.
 + `SC-core-gradient-delta-animation` - defined in [mixin/styles.js](../source/mixin/styles.html); order value `1`.
 Used to delta-animate gradient-related Styles objects.
-+ `SC-core-workstore-hygeine` - defined in [helper/workstore.js](../source/helper/workstore.html); order value: `1`.
++ `SC-core-workstore-hygiene` - defined in [helper/workstore.js](../source/helper/workstore.html); order value: `1`.
 The `workstore` object has its contents purged on a regular basis, controlled by this function.
 Note that the function implements its own choke functionality; by default the function only runs every 200 milliseconds (or just over).
 + *(Dev-user defined Animation objects)*
 + `SC-core-filters-cleanup-action` - defined in [helper/filter-engine.js](../source/helper/filter-engine.html); order value `999`.
 At the end of each core animation loop iteration this function checks every Filter object and resets its `dirtyFilterIdentifier` flag to `false`.